Typed records¶

 match_typed()compares criterion values directly against byte ranges; no JSON parsing per record. - Compact — an

 intis 4 bytes, not 4–11 ASCII digits.
-Zone B payloads pack densely. - Correct numerics —
+Payloads pack densely. - Correct numerics —

 numeric:P,Sstores fixed-point decimals without IEEE 754 drift.